Master of Science in Nursing: Family Nurse Practitioner (MSN:FNP) Admission Requirements

-- Completed application form
+- Completed application form.

-- $50 application fee
+- $50 application fee.

-- Official GRE score taken within the last 5 years (waived with previous master's degree or higher earned and for those with a cumulative undergraduate GPA of a 3.3 or higher)
+- Official GRE score taken within the last 5 years (waived with previous master's degree or higher earned and for those with a cumulative undergraduate GPA of a 3.3 or higher).

 Upon completion of the application with all required documentation according to application dates, the individual's application materials are submitted to the MSN Admissions Committee.
 A personal interview with nursing faculty will be arranged by the School of Nursing & Health Sciences.
 Once accepted to the MSN Program, applicants must submit a $250 tuition deposit within 30 days, which guarantees a place in the entering class for the Fall term.
-Please refer to the college website for specific application deadlines.
+Please refer to the university website for specific application deadlines.
 It is best to apply as soon as possible.
 To preserve the faculty to student ratio, space availability in each class is limited to students admitted to the MSN Program.
-Westminster College reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.
+Westminster University reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.